23f2001849/test-round2-2397/README.md

 # Project Title: Version Display

 ## Overview
-This project is a simple, single-page web application that displays the text 'Version 1.0' in a red-colored, h1#title element.
-The purpose of this application is to demonstrate the basic capabilities of HTML and CSS, showcasing the creation of a basic HTML structure and the application of CSS styles.
-While this application is simple, it serves as a stepping stone towards understanding and creating more complex and dynamic web applications.

-This application is designed with a responsive layout, making it compatible with various devices and screen sizes.
-Although there is no complex logic involved in this application that requires JavaScript, the basic structure provided can be extended to include JavaScript for dynamic functionality.
+Following the successful completion of the first version of the Version Display application, we now present to you Version 2.0.
+This version introduces some modifications in line with the project brief.
+The web application still maintains its simplicity, while also demonstrating the dynamic nature of web development.

+The Version 2.0 update introduces a subtitle and changes the color of the title, providing a visual indication of the update.
+The purpose of these changes is to demonstrate how simple it is to update and maintain web applications, even after they have been deployed.
+Like the previous version, this application can be viewed on various devices due to its responsive design.
+This application, though simple, provides a foundation upon which more complex and dynamic web applications can be built.

 ## Features
-- Basic HTML structure: The application consists of a simple HTML structure with a head and body section.
+- Updated HTML structure: The application now includes a subtitle, h2#subtitle, with the text 'Updated Successfully'.
-- CSS Styling: The h1#title element is styled with CSS, specifically changing its color to red.
+- Updated CSS Styling: The h1#title element color has been changed from red to blue and now displays 'Version 2.0'.
-- Responsive design: The web page is designed to be responsive and can adjust to different screen sizes.

 ## Setup Instructions
-1. Download the HTML file.
+To run the application, follow these steps:
+1. Open your preferred web browser.
-2. Open the HTML file in a browser to view the web page.
+2. Open the index.html file in the browser.
+This can usually be done by going to 'File > Open File' in the browser menu, then selecting the index.html file.

 ## Usage Guide
-Open the HTML file in a browser.
-You will see the text 'Version 1.0' displayed in red color.
+The application is straightforward to use.
+Upon opening the index.html file in a web browser, you will see the text 'Version 2.0' displayed in blue.
+Below it, you will see a subtitle that says 'Updated Successfully'.

 ## Technical Details
-- **HTML5**: Used for creating the structure of the web page.
-- **CSS3**: Used for styling the h1#title element on the web page.
+This project was created using HTML and CSS.
+HTML was used to structure the content of the web page, while CSS was used to style the HTML elements.
+The project is designed with a responsive layout, making it compatible with various devices and screen sizes.

 ## Code Explanation
-The web page consists of a simple HTML structure with a head and body section.
-The head section contains the meta tags for character encoding and viewport settings, and the title of the document.
-The CSS styles are also included in the head section within style tags.
-The body section contains the h1#title element which displays the text 'Version 1.0'.
+The application consists of a basic HTML structure with a head and body section.
+The head section contains style tags that define the CSS for the page.
+The body section contains the h1 and h2 elements that display the title and subtitle.

-The CSS code changes the color of the h1#title element to red.
-This is achieved by using the id selector (#) followed by the id name (title) to select the h1 element with the id 'title', and setting its color property to red.
+In the CSS, the color of the h1#title element was changed from red to blue, and the text was changed to 'Version 2.0'.
+A new h2#subtitle element was also added, with the text 'Updated Successfully'.

+## Round 2 Note
+In this version, the h1#title element's color was changed from red to blue, and the text was updated to 'Version 2.0'.
+A new h2#subtitle element was also introduced, with the text 'Updated Successfully'.
+These changes were made to demonstrate the ease of updating a web application.

 ## License
 This project is licensed under the terms of the MIT License.